Meet alumna Daphne Wong-A-Foe

 Before coming to Leiden University, Daphne studied User Experience (UX) Design at The Hague University of Applied Sciences.
 Several of her teachers there had graduated themselves from the Media Technology MSc program.
 That is how she learned what our program is about.

-After obtaining her MSc degree from the Media Technology program, Daphne is writing her PhD proposal in collaboration with the Cultural Anthropology department at Leiden University.
+After obtaining her MSc degree from the Media Technology program, Daphne is now doing PhD research at the Cultural Anthropology department of Leiden University.
 She aspires to become a researcher and contribute to her home country of Surinam.